Potential17/Potential17/README.md

 - 💬 Ask me about Frontend web development projects
 - 📫 How to reach me: shashwat171@outlook.com
 - 😄 Pronouns: Potential17
-- ⚡ Fun fact: Sometimes I fix the production bug by commenting on the code !!
+- ⚡ Fun fact: Sometimes I fix the production bug by commenting the code !!